Don’t think you need to hassle with creating a strong employee handbook? Think again.

-As your business grows, a strong employee handbook is a manual for what your employees can expect from your company and what your company expects from them.
+As your business grows, an employee handbook is a manual for what your employees can expect from your company and what your company expects from them.
 So, unless you’re your business’s sole employee – or you’re running a family business with only you, your sister and cousin as employees – you need an employee handbook.

 Not having clear employee policies can mean big problems.
 Employees often look for loopholes when they try to justify behavior outside your expectations, and they look to your employee handbook to find them.
 Your employee handbook should provide guidance to reinforce your policies.

 As you begin writing, or updating, your employee handbook, keep it simple, straightforward and relevant to your particular business.
 Outline the policies that affect your employees.

 Here are six areas that can help you kick-start a strong employee handbook.

 Your business’s code of conduct is the first place employees should look when they have questions about ethics and compliance.
 It’s a roadmap of how they should act, and it speaks to your company culture.

 Some of the basic information you’ll want to include in your code of conduct includes:

 - Attendance requirements